tantdhvan/kSIMK/README.md

 This repository contains the reference implementation for the paper:

-**Tran, T.D., Pham, C.V., & Ha, D.T.K. k-Submodular Maximization under Individual Knapsack Constraint: Applications and Streaming.**
+**Tan D. Tran, Canh V. Pham, & Dung T.K.
+Ha. k-Submodular Maximization under Individual Knapsack Constraint: Applications and Streaming.**

 The paper explores the problem of k-submodular maximization under individual knapsack constraints (kSMIK) with applications in revenue maximization and sensor placement.
 It introduces a novel streaming algorithm that achieves a constant approximation ratio while operating with minimal query complexity and space consumption.